alex-koiter/riparian-grazing-manuscript/README.md

 ## Sharing
 Data is also available via the Dryad repository and any use of the data should cite:
-Koiter, Alexander; Malone, Tamaragh (Forthcoming 2025).
+Koiter, Alexander; Malone, Tamaragh (2025).
 Effects of Riparian Grazing on Distinct Phosphorus Sources [Dataset].
 Dryad. [https://doi.org/10.5061/dryad.nzs7h4526](https://doi.org/10.5061/dryad.nzs7h4526)